 Working closely with investment brokers, clerks write orders for stock purchases and sales and confirm that those transactions take place.
 They also document daily operations, review orders for accuracy, and manage data entry and filing systems.

 Insurance sales agents communicate with clients about insurance products, helping them make complex coverage decisions.
 Their work primarily takes place in an office setting, but agents may need to travel to meet with clients.
 Agents must communicate effectively to learn about client needs and identify sales opportunities.

 Bachelor's Degree in Economics

 Financial analysts help companies understand their resources and make decisions about future investments.
-They identify and evaluate risks and provide information on companies' financial health, short-term outlook, and long-term growth potential.
+Analysts identify and evaluate risks and provide information on companies' financial health, short-term outlook, and long-term growth potential.
 They also track performance against budgets and offer advice for weathering economic downturns.

-- Compensation and Benefits Manager
+Compensation and Benefits Manager

-- Market Research Analyst
+Market Research Analyst